-Organik began its life as a single ply 70% Organic New Zealand Wool, 15% Alpaca + 15% Silk and had a different "hand" than most other Fibre Company yarns (read: it was a beautiful yarn, but just wasn't as soft as people were used to!) and Daphne and Iain quickly went to work to find a source for a wool that was organic and had a soft hand.
-In early 2007, the "new" Organik with 70% Organic Merino, 15% Alpaca + 15% Silk and its corresponding colors were introduced to the market and we have never looked back!
+Organik began its life as a single ply 70% Organic New Zealand Wool, 15% Alpaca, and 15% Silk and had a different “hand” than most other Fibre Co. yarns.
+In early 2007, the “new” Organik with 70% Organic Merino, 15% Alpaca, and 15% Silk and its corresponding colors were introduced to the market and we have never looked back!

-Organik has the least Alpaca content of all of Fibre Company yarns, and its mostly merino content and smooth construction makes it great for items that need great stitch definition and/or items that need a lot of structure and shape.
-It, like all other Fibre Company yarns, is perfect for next to skin wear.
-Think sweaters, cables, hats, mittens, Fair Isle...pretty much anything you can think of!
-And, unlike many other single ply merino-based yarns on the market, the 30% alpaca + silk helps this single ply from pilling horribly.
+Organik has the least Alpaca content of all of Fibre Co. yarns, and its mostly merino content makes it great for items that need great stitch definition and/or a lot of structure and shape.
+Think sweaters, cables, hats, mittens, Fair Isle…pretty much anything you can think of!
+And, unlike many other single ply merino-based yarns, the 30% alpaca and silk helps this single ply from pilling horribly.
 (The silk works double duty by also adding some nice sheen as well!)